The Satoshi Overhang: Why the Bear Case is Bounded

 \subsubsection{4.2 Alternative preference sets consistent with dormancy}

 }

-Dormancy is consistent with many preference sets, not one.
-Before identifying likely terminal states, we make explicit the space of preferences that would rationalize the observed behavior.
+Dormancy fits many sets of preferences, not one.
+Before naming likely outcomes, we lay out the preferences that would explain the behavior we see.

-\emph{Ideological non-intervention.} The holder has strong views about bitcoin's supply discipline and the symbolic importance of the Patoshi position, and treats non-disposition as a constitutive commitment.
-This is the preference set closest to the maximalist profile, and is the one on which most of this paper's analysis focuses.
+\emph{Ideological restraint.} Taking up the orientation noted in §4.1, the holder treats bitcoin's supply discipline and the symbolic weight of the Patoshi position as matters of principle and leaves the position untouched as a commitment.
+This is the maximalist case: the view that bitcoin alone, with its fixed supply, is the legitimate digital money, and that its supply discipline must not be diluted by rival protocols, contentious forks, or accommodation of centralizing intermediaries.
+It is the case most of this paper focuses on.

-\emph{Privacy above all.} The holder's primary utility is pseudonymity preservation.
-Disposition in any form, including structured liquidation, creates detection risk that dominates the wealth gain.
-Dormancy is the lowest-risk equilibrium.
+\emph{Privacy above all.} The holder's main aim is to stay pseudonymous.
+Any disposition, even a careful sale, creates detection risk that outweighs the money.
+Dormancy is the lowest-risk choice.

-\emph{Satisficing and habit.} The holder appears to have reached a consumption utility plateau long ago, through independent wealth, a modest lifestyle, or both, and has no marginal utility of additional wealth.
-Dormancy is the default in the absence of a positive reason to act.
+\emph{Having enough.} The holder reached a point of having enough long ago, through other wealth, a modest life, or both, and gains little from more.
+Dormancy is the default when there is no positive reason to act.

-\emph{Key loss or incapacity.} The holder has lost access to the Patoshi keys, is cognitively or physically incapacitated, or is deceased without a successor mechanism.
-Dormancy is mechanical rather than chosen.
-A variant: Satoshi was more than one person, and group disagreement has precluded any coordinated action.
+\emph{Lost keys or incapacity.} The holder has lost the Patoshi keys, is incapacitated, or has died with no successor plan.
+Dormancy is mechanical, not chosen.
+A variant: Satoshi was more than one person, and disagreement has blocked any coordinated action.

-\emph{Myth preservation.} The holder recognizes that the Patoshi position's mythological value as a permanent dormant reserve exceeds any realized consumption value and chooses to preserve the myth rather than cash it in.
+\emph{Myth preservation.} The holder judges the position's value as a permanent, untouched reserve to be worth more than anything spending it could buy, and keeps the myth intact.

-\emph{Legal caution.} The holder perceives the realized-wealth or identity-reveal scenarios as exposing him to tax, regulatory, or criminal risk (AML characterization, sanctions exposure, securities characterization) whose expected cost exceeds the realized gain.
+\emph{Legal caution.} The holder sees realizing the wealth, or revealing an identity, as inviting tax, regulatory, or criminal exposure (money-laundering characterization, sanctions, securities treatment) whose expected cost beats the gain.